magento/merchdocs/src/catalog/product-image-upload.md

 1. Open the product in edit mode.

-1. To work with a specific store view, set the **Store View** chooser in the upper-left corner to the applicable view.
+1. To work with a specific store view, set the **Store View** chooser in the top-left corner to the applicable view.

 1. Scroll down and expand the _Images and Videos_ section.